AlmiSelus/NewsApiConsdata/README.md

 **Starting the project**

-Both applications should be started in different consoles.
+Both applications should be started in different consoles. \
+Clone the repository, enter it and then execute following steps:

 Backend:\
 `cd RekrutacjaConstada-Core` \